 Zero speed is when electric assistance is not activated.
 This speed is usually a default one when you turn on your electric bike.
 At zero speed, there is no electric assistance.
 You can still pedal your bicycle.
 You will go as fast, as you can pedal.

 First speed will serve you well on flat streets, or when you want to give yourself a bit of exercise going up not too steep hills.
 On second speed, you can take on small and medium hills without much effort.
-Third speed is usually there just in case you would like to go a bit faster or if you encounter a steeper hill.
+The third speed is usually there just in case you would like to go a bit faster or if you encounter a steeper hill.

 Child seat mounting